RaxitGamdha-R52G/Tuckshop-Management-System/README.md

 Put all these files in the same folder where the python file is present.

-Password for login is
+Always use the assigned Item number for finding the perfect Item you want to make changes.

-:-Saler
+Password for login is :-Saler